smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### Project Setup

-Run the command for the project setup with expected result as below.
+Run the command for the project setup with expected result as below:
 ```shell
 # cd cli-scripts/
 # ./02_apply.sh